Slashdot

 One way you could get around it with Kaby Lake processors is to pop in a Skylake processor when you want to update.

+If I were running windows, I'd be pissed about this.
+If there was a cpuid hack and I still wanted to keep windows, I'd probably use it rather than the alternatives.

-Shouldn't shock anyone (Score:3, Interesting)
+Shouldn't shock anyone (Score:5, Interesting)

 No, they said they would not support new cpus - thats fine, if they dont want to supply new drivers for new hardware, but thats not what they doing now, they block access to ALL windows updates if you have installed (and obviously got it to work) windows 10 on a new cpu. how is this not simply blackmail?!